succinctlabs/sp1-blobstream/README.md

 ## Known Limitations

 **Warning:** The implementation of SP1 Blobstream assumes that the number of validators is less than 256.
-This limitation is due to the use of a 256-bit bitmap to represent validator signatures.
-If the number of validators exceeds 256, the `validatorBitmap` functionality may not work as intended, potentially leading to incorrect or incomplete validator equivocation check.
+This limitation is due to the use of a 256-bit bitmap to represent whether a validator has signed off on a header.
+If the number of validators exceeds 256, the `validatorBitmap` functionality may not work as intended, potentially leading to an incomplete validator equivocation.